rotki/rotki/docs/api.rst

           "message": ""
       }

    :resjson list decoded_events: A list of history events.
 Each event is an object comprised of the event entry and a boolean denoting if the event has been customized by the user or not.
-Each entry also has a `has_details` flag.
+Each entry may also have a `has_details` flag if true.
 If `has_details` is true, then it is possible to call /history/events/details endpoint to retrieve some extra information about the event.
-Also each entry has a `customized` flag denoting if the event has been customized/added by the user.
-Finally if `group_by_event_ids` is true, each entry contains `grouped_events_num` which is an integer with the amount of events under the common event identifier.
+Also each entry may have a `customized` flag set to true.
+If it does, it means the event has been customized/added by the user.
+Each entry may also have a `hidden` flag if set to true.
+If it does then that means it should be hidden in the UI due to consolidation of events.
+Finally if `group_by_event_ids` exist and is true, each entry contains `grouped_events_num` which is an integer with the amount of events under the common event identifier.
 The consumer has to query this endpoint again with `group_by_event_ids` set to false and with the `event_identifiers` filter set to the identifier of the events having more than 1 event.
 Finally `ignored_in_accounting` is set to `true` when the user has marked this event as ignored.
 Following are all possible entries depending on entry type.
    :resjson string identifier: Common key.
 This is the identifier of a single event.
    :resjson string entry_type: Common key.
 This identifies the category of the event and determines the schema.
 Possible values are: ``"history event"``, ``"evm event"``, ``"eth withdrawal event"``, ``"eth block event"``, ``"eth deposit event"``.
    :resjson string event_identifier: Common key.
 An event identifier grouping multiple events under a common group.
 This is how we group transaction events under a transaction, staking related events under block production etc.